 LADIS: It's one of the last places Magic was observed before the Silence.

 LADIS: We’re—- I'm going to make a pilgrimage there.
-I've been thinking about it for awhile now.
-If Ter is truly a fair god then maybe they will listen.
-Maybe they will open the Gate for us.
+I've been thinking about it for a while now.
+If Ter is genuinely a fair god then maybe they will listen.
+Perhaps they will open the Gate for us.

 LAHEL: Don’t be foolish.
-What makes us so special compared to the countless others who’ve prayed?
+What makes us so unique compared to the countless others who’ve prayed?
 Our whole family has tried!